Cover Letter Writing Guide

-- Do not make any paragraph longer then seven lines, so can be easily understandable.
+- Do not make any paragraph longer than seven lines, so can be easily understandable.

 - Always back up your statements with facts or examples.
 Documentation creates credibility, reduces uncertainty and abstraction for the reader.

-- Generally avoid jargon and cliches.
-It is tempting to use ready-made phrases such as "self-starter", "proven leadership skills", "excellent interpersonal skills",etc., but using today's buzzwords can suggest parroted formulas rather then original thought.
+- Generally, avoid jargon and cliches.
+It is tempting to use ready-made phrases such as "self-starter", "proven leadership skills", "excellent interpersonal skills", etc., but using today's buzzwords can suggest parroted formulas rather than original thought.
 However, some jargon specific to your profession or/and industry in which you are seeking employment can be beneficial.

 Check the spelling and grammar of your cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your job letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your job letter, send it to a professional for assistance.

 Other Cover Letter Writing Info

-Now to finalize your Cover Letter Writing topic, if you have visa & work permit and if your cover letter and CV or resume are ready, you may email them through the CV & resume distribution services to employers and job recruiters worldwide.
-Take a look at international dress code and start preparing for a job interview.
+Now to finalize your Cover Letter Writing topic, if you have a visa & work permit and if your cover letter and CV or resume are ready, you may email them to employers and job recruiters worldwide.
+Take a look at the dress code and start preparing for a job interview.